IDC Research: AI and Cognitive Computing in Automation Software

 The term “intelligent automation” is starting to pop up more frequently, even from software companies that have historically billed themselves as just RPA providers.
 But is their automation actually intelligent?
 IDC offers the following definition of intelligent automation: “software robots that can perform both deterministic and non-deterministic tasks by continuously understanding and analyzing structured and unstructured data.”
 Note these three critical terms:

-    - Unstructured data — Refers to 90% of the big data a typical business handles, and most is from documents (particularly within banks).
+Unstructured data — Refers to 90% of the big data a typical business handles, and most are from documents (particularly within banks).

 IDC says these intelligent software robots, “like their human counterparts, are both self-learning and self-healing workers that can discover patterns to predict decisions and even offer recommendations to improve them.”
 Whereas first-generation RPA products used rules to follow repetitive patterns, such as opening an application and logging in, intelligent automation has progressed towards machine learning or, as stated in the report — towards “augmenting human intelligence, as well as evolving quickly to achieve the potential of autonomously emulating this intelligence.”

 And the key capability that makes automation intelligent?
 Artificial intelligence.